altmank/CaptainOfCheats/README.md

+# DEPRECATED, NO FUTURE UPDATES PLANNED
+Please check out the awesome cheat mod over at https://github.com/Keranik/COI-Extended for an alternative

 ## Captain Of Cheats Mod

 A modding tool for Captain of Industry.
 It has a cheat menu that can be accessed via the F8 key or by clicking the right-most ship wheel icon on your bottom toolbar.